KXTQ-FM

-KXTQ-FM (106.5 FM), known as "Magic 106.5", is a radio station owned by Ramar Communications Inc. of Lubbock.
-The station's community of license is Lubbock, Texas, and it serves the greater Lubbock area at 106.5 MHz with an ERP of 34 kW.
+KXTQ-FM (106.5 MHz), known as "Magic 106.5", is a radio station owned by Ramar Communications Inc. of Lubbock.
+The station's community of license is Lubbock, Texas, and it serves the greater Lubbock area with an ERP of 34 kW.
 Its studios and transmitter are located in south Lubbock.

 106.5 History

 106.5 began broadcasting in October 1992 as Tejano music KEJS-FM POWER 106.
 It was co-owned with the West Texas Hispanic News as a service of Barton Broadcasting, Inc.